 Struggling with the AMCAS Work and Activities section?
-We’re here to help.
-The Association of American Medical Colleges (AAMC) runs the American Medical College Application Service, or AMCAS, a centralized application service that allows aspiring first-year medical students to create one application that can be sent to most US medical schools.
-In this blog, you'll learn how to compose effective AMCAS Work and Activities entries, including the AMCAS "Most Meaningful Experiences", which activities should be included, and how to maximize the allotted space to create powerful entries.
-Finally, we'll show you 40 AMCAS Work and Activities examples from our own past successful students so you can create your own stand-out entries.
+In this blog, you'll learn how I composed effective AMCAS Work and Activities entries, including the AMCAS "Most Meaningful Experiences", which activities should be included, and how to maximize the allotted space to create powerful entries.
+Finally, I'll share 40 AMCAS Work and Activities examples from our own past successful students so you can create your own stand-out entries.

 Article Contents

 What is the AMCAS Work and Activities Section?
+AMCAS Work and Activities Categories How Did I Choose Which Activities to Include?
 How to Structure Your AMCAS Work and Activities Entries How to Structure AMCAS Most Meaningful Experiences 40+ AMCAS Work and Activities Examples FAQs

 What is the AMCAS Work and Activities Section?